Find a Law Firm

 Find an Approved Solicitor on the Cambridge Building Society Conveyancing Panel

-I am purchasing a brand new flat and my conveyancer is advising me that she is duty bound to reveal incentives from the builder as her firm is on the Cambridge Building Society conveyancing panel.
-The Estate Agents are hassling me to exchange contracts and I would rather not delay matters. is my lawyer taking the correct approach?
+I am buying a newly built duplex and my lawyer is telling me that she has to disclose incentives from the builder as her practice is on the Cambridge Building Society conveyancing panel.
+I am under pressure to exchange contracts and my preference is not to prolong matters.
+Is my lawyer right?

 You should not exchange unless you have advised to do so by your lawyer.
 A precondition to being on the Cambridge Building Society approved panel is to comply with the CML Handbook requirements (last updated for this lender on Cambridge Building Society).
 The CML Conveyancing Handbook requires that your lawyer have the appropriate Disclosure of Incentive form completed by the developer and accepted by your lender.

-I recently had an offer accepted on a house.
-My financial adviser suggested a solicitor I paid an upfront payment of 175.
+I recently had an offer accepted on an apartment.
+My mortgage broker suggested a solicitor I paid an upfront payment of 175.
 Soon after the conveyancers contacted me to say that they were not on the Cambridge Building Society conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Cambridge Building Society panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.